Long Range Reconnaissance Patrol (Sri Lanka): Exposure

-Soon after the incident, LTTE began a campaign to eliminate the members of the LRRP and those who were suspected of assisting them.
+Soon after the incident, LTTE began a campaign to eliminate the personnel those who were suspected of assisting LRRP.
 A key informant of the unit, known as Mike, was abducted and killed by the LTTE on 20 January.
-More than 80 persons involved with the LRRP were assassinated after this.
+More than 80 persons involving with providing intelligence to the LRRP were assassinated after this.
 The newly elected government did not take any significant measures to stop it, and requests made by the state intelligence agencies were ignored on the basis that it will affect the ceasefire.

 The Army Commander, under the direction of the Defence Minister, appointed a Court of Inquiry to investigate the activities of the LRRP.
-The conclusion of the court of inquiry was that their activities were legitimate and all military hardware found were obtained through legitimate means.
+The conclusion of the court of inquiry was that their activities were legitimate and all military hardware found was obtained through legitimate means.
 As the public controversy on this incident and the killings continued, President Chandrika Kumaratunga appointed a Commission of Inquiry to probe the safehouse raid.
-The Commission’s conclusion was that in addition to compromising national security interests, the raid was a "total betrayal and absolute treachery to the nation".
+The commission's conclusion was that in addition to compromising national security interests, the raid was a "total betrayal and absolute treachery to the nation".
 The report included a list of officers of the police and army responsible for the incident.

 A special team was set up by the Chief of Police to investigate into the actions of Udugampola and several other police officers.

 Reformation

 After the ceasefire was canceled and hostilities resumed in 2006, LRRP was reformed and actively participating in the operations against the LTTE.
-The LRRP units headed by Special forces regiment and Commando brigade begin launched several attacks against LTTE leaders.
+The LRRP units headed by Special forces regiment and Commando regiment begin launched several attacks against LTTE leaders.
+Renegade LTTE cadres of the Tamil Makkal Viduthalai Pulikal served as point-men for LRRP field teams and informants that successfully infiltrated the LTTE ranks.
 Head of the LTTE military intelligence, Col. Charles, was killed in one such attack.
-Cheliyan, the deputy leader of the Sea Tigers, was also killed in an LRRP attack.
+Cheliyan, the deputy leader of the Sea Tigers, was also believed to be killed in an LRRP attack, but the claim had been false.

 The LTTE accused the LRRP of targeting civilians in areas under their control but military spokesman Brigadier Udaya Nanayakkara denied any involvement in these incidents, stating that the LRRP only targets armed LTTE cadres.
 In June 2008, The LTTE accused LRRP units of killing 26 civilians in three attacks alleged attacks and have also blamed LRRP for killing of Tamil National Alliance member K. Sivanesan.
 It was also accused of assassinating Father M. X. Karunaratnam, the chairman of the Pro-LTTE North East Secretariat on Human Rights (NESOHR).